eclipse-iceoryx/iceoryx/iceoryx_examples/waitset_in_c/README.md

 ```

 The events which have occurred are stored in the `eventArray`.
 We iterate through
-it, if the `shutdownTrigger` was evented we terminate the program otherwise
+it, if the `shutdownTrigger` was triggered we terminate the program otherwise
 we call the callback with `iox_event_info_call(event)`.
 ```c
 for (uint64_t i = 0U; i < numberOfEvents; ++i)